 Solomon's glorious Temple must have been a sight to behold.
 God's church, however, is His Temple now—and each of us living stones in it.
-Several analogies are drawn between the construction of the First Temple and our preparation for God's Kingdom.

 People may talk a lot about character, but finding a person or a company with integrity is a tall order.
 Integrity is vital for character growth.

 How we react to trials and change demonstrates what our foundation is.
 Agitation, anxiety, or pessimism indicate that we are not doing God's sayings in some area.